mvcds/hubi/README.md

 But you can still use ubiquitous language regardless of DDD because it stands on its own.
 So, even if you don't know/use DDD you can still use `hubi` to reap the benefits of speaking a single language - at the same time you [document your code](https://developers.redhat.com/blog/2017/06/21/documentation-as-code/).

+## What `hubi` stands for?

+It simply means "humanitarian ubiquitous language [helper]", because `hubi` is a helper tool intended to make writing code using ubiquitous language easier.

 ### Should I pronounce the "h"?

 No. The package name was supposed to be "ubi" (as in ubiquitous) but the name was already taken on npm, so I've used the only mute letter we have in Portuguese.